daaria-s/DependenciesChecker/README.md

 This program checks if the list of jars contains all required dependencies to execute the specified main class.
 ## Usage
-**How to use:** execute the main method from class DependencyChecker
+**How to use:** execute the main method from class DependencyChecker.
 <br/>
 **Arguments:** name of the main class and a list of paths to jar files.
 <br/>